-Acova has a separate prep area for making its gluten-free items, as well as a dedicated gluten-free fryer.
+While Acova is not 100% gluten-free, it has a separate prep area for making its gluten-free items, as well as a dedicated gluten-free fryer.
 The food is approachable and craveable.
-I seem to always get sucked into ordering the amazing fish and chips (SO good!), but the fried chicken is delicious too, and my father-in-law swears by the chicken piccata.
+I seem to always get sucked into ordering the amazing fish and chips (so good!), but the fried chicken is delicious too, and my father-in-law swears by the chicken piccata.

-Almost everything on the menu can be made gluten-free, and the menu is well marked so you know what you can enjoy.
-And don’t forget to top off your meal with the apple donuts – you’re welcome!
+Almost everything on the menu can be made gluten free, and the menu is well marked so you know what you can enjoy.
+And don’t forget to top off your meal with delicious apple donuts – a favorite treat!

 Linger (LoHi) and Root Down are two restaurants owned by the Edible Beats restaurants group.
 They are both outstanding restaurants that offer a romantic atmosphere, eclectic bites and plenty of safe gluten-free options.

-If you go to Linger, stop by Little Man Ice Cream for dessert.
+If you go to Linger, stop by Little Man Ice Cream for dessert afterwards.
 You can’t miss it as the ice cream stand as the facade looks like a bucket of ice cream.
 They will use a clean scooper when scooping ice cream for you to help minimize risk of cross contact with gluten.
-My husband LOVES this ice cream, BTW.
+My husband loves this ice cream.
 We always have to stop here when we’re in the neighborhood.